One thing your virtual executive assistant can do is send a meeting confirmation email on your behalf.

 Why Confirming Appointments Is Crucial

-Sending an appointment confirmation email not only helps make your schedule more predictable, but it also adds a touch of professionalism to interactions with clients and prospects that will help you grow your business.
+Sending an appointment confirmation email not only helps make your schedule more predictable but also adds a touch of professionalism to interactions with clients and prospects that will help you grow your business.

-On the surface, a confirmation appointment demonstrates time management best practices, preventing misunderstandings and wasted time.
+On the surface, a meeting confirmation email is a time management best practice — preventing misunderstandings and improving relationships.

 Additionally, consistently sending confirmations enhances your personal brand.
-It demonstrates you are an executive whose valuable time is managed by supportive staff who go the extra mile - and whose respect extends to others’ time obligations.
+It demonstrates you are an executive whose valuable time is managed by supportive staff who go the extra mile.
+You're someone whose respect extends to others’ time obligations.

-However, the process of scheduling shouldn’t stop here; we have consistently found that sending a confirmation email the day before the scheduled appointment eliminates any confusion, especially when plans have been made further than a week in advance.
+However, the scheduling process shouldn’t stop here; we have consistently found that sending a confirmation email the day before the scheduled appointment eliminates any confusion, especially when plans have been made more than a week in advance.

 Meeting Confirmation Email Example

-Below is an example of a template that you can customize with your assistant for your needs:
+Below is a meeting confirmation email template that you can customize with your assistant for your needs:

 SUBJECT: Confirming your appointment with Andy Mowat – Prialto